zhenjiao/openlocTest/loc/zh-CN/articles/application-insights/app-insights-release-notes-dotnet.md

 # Release Notes for Application Insights SDK for .NET

-的 [Application Insights SDK for .NET](app-insights-start-monitoring-app-health-usage.md) sends telemetry about your live app to [应用程序的见解](http://azure.microsoft.com/services/application-insights/), where you can analyze its usage and performance.
+The [Application Insights SDK for .NET](app-insights-start-monitoring-app-health-usage.md) sends telemetry about your live app to [Application Insights](http://azure.microsoft.com/services/application-insights/), where you can analyze its usage and performance.

 #### To install the SDK in your application